-Here is the word cloud of my research projects in the last four years:
+Here is the word cloud of my research projects:

 Link to: Contact information.

-In July 2013, I attended hackwithus event @Victoria with three other hackers.
-We built a simple AI for Snake game!
+- Snake Game AI: In July 2013, we attended the hackwithus event @Victoria and built a simple AI agent for Snake game.

-In March 2013, I attended Morbify hack event.
-We built a fun game with a purpose (GWAP) to hunt images!
-Read more about our game from Image Hunt.
+- Image Hunt Game: In March 2013, we attended Mobify hackathon where we built a fun game with a purpose (GWAP) to tag images.
+Learn more about the game from here: Image Hunt.

-In Feb 2013, I attended the Open Data Day Hackathon.
-We consumed Vancouver open data and built a web app which computes/shows a score for quality of life in different regions of Vancouver city.
-Read more about this project from Vancouver City Talks!
+- Van City Talks: In Feb 2013, we attended the Open Data Day Hackathon.
+We used Vancouver open data and built a web app to compute/show a quality life score for different regions of Vancouver city.
+Read more about this project here: Vancouver City Talks

-In January 2013, I attended the Firefox OS App Day in Vancouver.
-We built a web application which computes the likelihood that a person catches the flu by collecting/analyzing data from Twitter.
-You can read more about this project from Predicting Flu!
+- Flu Preditor App: In January 2013, we attended the Firefox OS App Day in Vancouver where we built a mobile web app to determine the likelihood a person catches the flu by collecting/analyzing tweets.
+Read more about this project here: Predicting Flu

 - Real-Time Bus Tracking System: This was a project that we designed/implemented/demoed in AngelHack Hackathon in Seattle.
 It was a mobile crowdsensing system (iPhone/Android) for tracking bus locations in real-time by using machine learning algorithms.
 Click RTBTS to find more about this project.

 - Predicting US 2012 Presidency Election using Twitter: This is an ongoing research project for analyzing/mining 2012 US election conversations in Twitter.
 The main goal is to test the possibility of predicting election results using political tweets.
 Read more about this project from Predicting US 2012 Election Results.